nschan/nf-genomeassembly/README.md

 The goal of [`nf-genomeassembly`](https://github.com/nschan/nf-genomeassembly) and [`nf-annotate`](https://github.com/nschan/nf-annotate) is to make to genome assembly and annotation workflows accessible for a broader community, particularily for plant-sciences.
 Long-read sequencing technologies are already cheap and will continue to drop in price, genome sequencing will soon be available to many researchers without a strong bioinformatic background.
 The assembly is naturally quite organisms agnostic, but the annotation pipeline contains some steps that may not make sense for other eukaryotes, unless there is a particular interest in NB-LRR genes.

+> I am currently preparing `nf-genomeassembly` to be added into nf-co.re/genomeassembler.
+Please see here for the latest version: [`genomeassembler`](https://github.com/nschan/genomeassembler)

 # nf-genomeassembly

 Assembly pipeline for genomes from long-read sequencing written in [`nextflow`](https://nextflow.io/).